 “We wanted to create space with these amazing artists and educators to reflect together on what it means to incorporate their lived experience into their art,” said Lisa H. Schwartz, the office’s community outreach program manager.
 “The intent is for the audience to learn from the conversation between the two artists as they talk about their art, identities and commitments to social justice.”

 These online conversations will include a presentation as well as time for audience questions.
-Registration for each virtual event is required.
+Registration for each virtual event is required; suggested donation is $5.

 Unapologetically Bridging Art & Social Justice

 CU Boulder Assistant Professor of Dance Helanius J. Wilkins and Holly Bass, a performance and visual artist, writer and director from Washington, D.C. will discuss how their identities and experiences shape their performance practices that are rooted in resilience and resistance.